 About Risk-Informed Decision Making (RIDM)

-Risk-Informed Decision-Making (RIDM) is a method of dam safety evaluation that uses the likelihood of loading, dam fragility, and consequences of failure to estimate risk.
-This risk estimate is used along with standards-based analyses to decide if dam safety investments are justified or warranted.
+Risk-Informed Decision-Making (RIDM) is a method of dam safety evaluation that uses the likelihood of loading, system response given the loading, and consequences of failure to estimate risk.
+This risk estimate can be used to inform decisions regarding dam safety investments.
 This approach has many benefits including a greatly improved understanding of the safety of the dam and identifying dam safety vulnerabilities that have not been identified using standards-based evaluation techniques.

 RIDM Workshops and Training